Brian Wilson (album): Influence

 Japanese composers Hirokazu Tanaka and Keiichi Suzuki cited Brian Wilson as a major influence on their soundtracks for the video game Mother (1989) and its sequel EarthBound (1994).
 Tanaka recalled repeatedly listening to the album during his commute to Suzuki's home.
 "If I arrived a little early, I'd wander around the area listening to it.
 Personally, I think of MOTHER when I listen to this album".

 Track listing

-Andy Paley indicated that the official writing and production credits for Brian Wilson are inaccurate.
-Near the album's release, Landy fought to be awarded songwriting credits on certain tracks while removing songwriting and production credits from others.
-According to Paley, the musician, writing, and production credits became "all inaccurate", and he himself remains uncredited for several of the album's tracks.
-Following the album's 2000 reissue, credits to Landy and his partner Alexandra Morgan were removed.
+Many of these writing and production credits have been disputed, and, following the album's 2000 reissue, credits to Landy and Morgan were removed.
 For historical purposes, all tracks are as they were originally credited, albeit with a strikethrough for credits that are no longer officially recognized.